ritik-malik/PDF-bot-eat-a-lot/src/README.md

 * `side-scripts/cover.tex` : A replication of CHAOSS coverpage in LaTeX
 * `side-scripts/pygments.theme` : Theme used in PDF

+Note: *Processing is performed in `test-env` directory, so all the files in that directory are temporary and are erased automatically before every use*

 ## Walkthrough

 * Load the yml conf file